alexec/www.alexecollins.com/source/2014-10-14-selenium-and-continuous-integration.html.md

 1. It frees up your desktop machine for writing code.
 2. You don't need to be told to run the test each time your application has a code change.
 The CI can build the application, deploy it and then run your tests automatically.
-3. Your CI can be set-up to run each test in different browers, making cross-browser testing much easier.
+3. Your CI can be set-up to run each test in different browsers, making cross-browser testing much easier.
 4. Your CI can also run each test in different languages, different time zones, and different times of day.
 5. Your CI can record information about each run and store it in database, so you can refer back at a later time to see just when a problem started occurring.
 6. You can configure your CI to run the tests on a regular basis, so that if anything changes, you'll get notified.